Ad ROI Analysis: Choosing Digital Advertising Metrics that MatterBy Patrick Liddy

 CR - Campaign Revenue

-Now that we understand how to calculate the lifetime value of your client’s customers, we’ll be able to track the revenue generated by your digital advertising campaign.
+Now that we understand how to calculate and analyze the lifetime value of your client’s customers, we’ll be able to track the revenue generated by your digital advertising campaign.
 As you can see below, you just need to multiply your campaign’s conversions by LTV and closing ratio (50% would be .5).

 Why include closing ratio?
 Obviously, every new lead you generate isn’t going to become a customer, so you’ll need to factor in how often your client is able to close new leads to estimate campaign revenue correctly.

-It’s really impossible to tell you what optimal revenue is per campaign.
+How to Analyze the Revenue of Your Ad Campaign: As you perform your ROI analysis, it’s basically impossible to tell you what optimal revenue is per campaign.
 It totally depends on your goals, the campaign type, and the budget.
 A decent rule of thumb is a 5 to 1 revenue to cost ratio.

 Chris Leone notes that,